Digibear-io/rhost-wrapper/README.md

 const API = require("@digibear/rhost-wrapper");

 const api = new API({
-  user:"#123",
-  password:"xxxxxxxxxx",
+  user: "#123",
+  password: "xxxxxxxxxx",
   port: 2222,
   encode: true // On by default to fix an stunnel bug.
 });
 ```

 ## API

-* `get(command: string)` .get allows you to send commands to the game, and recieve feedback through the API connection.
+- `get(command: string [, options: curlOptions])` .get allows you to send commands to the game, and recieve feedback through the API connection.
-* `post(command: string)` .post allows you to affect the game by sending commands.
+- `post(command: string [, options: curlOptions])` .post allows you to affect the game by sending commands.
 Any command sent `@emit` for example, will be evaluated by the API object and issued to the game.

+### Options

+- GET
+  - `Exec`
+    - string
+  - `Parse`
+    - parse
+    - noparse
+    - ansiparse
+    - ansinoparse
+    - ansionly
+  - `Encode`
+    - yes
+    - no
+- PUT
+  - `Exec`
+    - string
+  - `time`
+    - number

 `Traditional Promises`